 Please consult full Terms and Conditions for the Student Exchange Programme at Queen Mary here: Terms and Conditions Outbound Student Exchange Programme [PDF 608KB], as well as the General Conditions of Participation on the Terms and Conditions webpage.

 When you can go on your study placement depends on your degree programme.
 To find out more about your options, please review your options by consulting the list of partner universities and getting in touch with your academic School/Department Coordinator.

-You can apply to any one of our partner universities as long as they have an agreement with your academic school or department.
-Students who wish to study abroad for a full academic year will spend Year Three of a Four Year degree programme abroad.
-If you are not enrolled on a Four Year degree programme which includes a year abroad, speak to your academic School about a programme transfer to the Four Year programme.
-Some academic Schools will allow their students to spend the first semester of Year Two of a Three Year degree programme abroad on exchange.
-Please check with your School if your degree programme has the one semester option.
+Students who wish to study abroad for a full academic year will spend Year three of a four-year degree programme abroad.
+If you are not enrolled on a four-year degree programme which includes a year abroad, speak to your academic School about a programme transfer to the four year programme.
+Some academic schools will allow their students to spend the first semester of year 2 of a three-year degree programme abroad on exchange.
+Please check with your School if your degree programme has the autumn semester-only option.

 Students already enrolled on a Four Year Integrated Masters programme that does not include a Year abroad would need to transfer to a five year degree.
 Please consult with your academic department for information on how you will be able to study abroad during your degree programme at Queen Mary.

 Enjoy being part of university life abroad